 In the foreground of the print, we see the top sections of closely packed carts and/or wagons on the central carriageway, suggesting the bridge’s characteristic hustle-and-bustle.
 Seated atop a pile of hay on one such vehicle, a curious child figure is holding up a banner on which is written a sentence that might be translated to: “Oh Sensuka, with you, business never stops.”
 This is a popular saying about the city, which could be seen as being illustrated here by the heavy commercial traffic along a bridge so closely associated with romance.
 Its inclusion may also be intended as an ironic reference to the monetizing of The Lovers’ statue by the portraitists and by the city’s tourism industry in general.

 The lovers themselves, meanwhile, sit high above the tumult on their stone pedestal, unconcerned with anything outside of their forever culminating passion for one another.
-Even as they kiss, they appear from their expressions to be on the verge of both laughter and tears, grasping at each other in ecstatic disbelief at the miracle that has brought them together forevermore.
+Even as they kiss, they appear from their expressions to be on the verge both of laughter and of tears, grasping at each other in ecstatic disbelief at the miracle that has brought them together forevermore.